Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_4_4_1 Overview

 The *V3d* package provides the resources to define a 3D viewer and the views attached to this viewer (orthographic, perspective).
 This package provides the commands to manipulate the graphic scene of any 3D object visualized in a view on screen.

 A set of high-level commands allows the separate manipulation of parameters and the result of a projection (Rotations, Zoom, Panning, etc.) as well as the visualization attributes (Mode, Lighting, Clipping, etc.) in any particular view.

 The *V3d* package is basically a set of tools directed by commands from the viewer front-end.
 This tool set contains methods for creating and editing classes of the viewer such as:
   * Default parameters of the viewer,
   * Views (orthographic, perspective),
   * Lighting (positional, directional, ambient, spot, headlight),
   * Clipping planes,
   * Instantiated sequences of views, planes, light sources, graphic  structures, and picks,
   * Various package methods.

 @subsubsection occt_visu_4_4_2 A programming example

 This sample TEST program for the *V3d* Package uses primary packages *Xw* and *Graphic3d* and secondary packages *Visual3d, Aspect, Quantity* and *math*.

 ~~~~~
-// Create a default display connection
+// create a default display connection
 Handle(Aspect_DisplayConnection) aDispConnection = new Aspect_DisplayConnection();

-// Create a Graphic Driver from the default Aspect_DisplayConnection
+// create a Graphic Driver
 Handle(OpenGl_GraphicDriver) aGraphicDriver = new OpenGl_GraphicDriver (aDispConnection);

-// Create a Viewer to this Driver
+// create a Viewer to this Driver
 Handle(V3d_Viewer) VM = new V3d_Viewer (aGraphicDriver);
 VM->SetDefaultBackgroundColor (Quantity_NOC_DARKVIOLET);
 VM->SetDefaultViewProj (V3d_Xpos);